 The music app can create playlists based on a single song with its Instant Mix feature by analyzing the song’s characteristics and pulling other similar songs.
 It can also sync any playlists across devices, so users don’t have to bother transferring files between devices and recreating the list.
 Pretty cool!

 So, as we wait to understand what will become of both Amazon and Google’s choice to bypass licensing agreements, it seems music as we know it is changing.
 Which service will you choose to upload your music library to?
+And, if you’re a PR specialist like us, how would you use this for a PR campaign in the music industry or, larger still, in the entertaintment industry?

 This post was first published by Meredith L. Eaton on March Communications’ blog, PR Nonsense, and may be viewed here.